cmr-t/testrepo/README.md

 # testrepo

-It is a mardown file for this repository.
+It is a markdown file for this repository.